rknDA1337/jekyll-now/_posts/2018-08-06-Moon-Video-Poll.md

 ---
 ## I have very little data on this so curious if I should redo that part (because the video is awesome)

 This assumes that you went to the moon when you played the game.
+If you're currently asking yourself _"what video??"_, I have embedded a youtube version at the bottom of this post.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">POLL: If you played Dogeminer 2: Back 2 The Moon &amp; at least went to The Moon, did the &quot;launch video&quot; show for you?
 If not, please reply with what browser you were playing on (optional), thanks! ❤️</p>&mdash; rkn (@rkn_dev) <a href="https://twitter.com/rkn_dev/status/1026430872139059201?ref_src=twsrc%5Etfw">August 6, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>